waleedhammam/test_blog/posts/2018-10-27-community-survey-results-2018.md

 title: "Nim Community Survey 2018 Results"
 author: Dominik Picheta
 tags: nim, python
+description: "We have recently closed the 2018 Nim Community Survey.
+I am happy to say that we have received exactly 771 responses, huge thanks to all the people that took the time to respond"
 ---

 We have recently closed the 2018 Nim Community Survey.
 I am happy to